Ravan A. G. Farhâdi: Career as professor

 After the Soviet Invasion in 1979, Farhadi spent two years in Pol-e Charkhi jail as a political prisoner.
-After that he moved to France again and became Associate Professor in History of Persian Literature at the University of Paris 1 Pantheon-Sorbonne/University of Paris III: Sorbonne Nouvelle.
+After that he moved to France again and became associate professor in History of Persian Literature at the University of Paris 1 Pantheon-Sorbonne/University of Paris III: Sorbonne Nouvelle.
 In summer 1985, he was a visiting fellow at the Australian National University, in Canberra.
 He was then an associate professor at the Department of Near Eastern Studies, University of California, Berkeley.
 At Berkeley, he taught subjects ranging from Persian Literature to medieval Islamic mysticism.

-Professor Farhâdi has written a number of historical texts, including The Quatrains of Rumi, where he translated over 1600 of the quatrains attributed to Rumi, and Abdullah Ansari of Herat (Khajeh Abdollah Ansari), a Sufi master.
+Professor Farhâdi has written a number of historical texts, including The Quatrains of Rumi, a translation of over 1,600 of the quatrains attributed to Rumi, and Abdullah Ansari of Herat (Khajeh Abdollah Ansari), a Sufi master.

 Afghanistan's UN Ambassador

 After the fall of the communist government of Afghanistan and the start of the government of Burhanuddin Rabbani, Farhadi served as Afghanistan's ambassador to the United Nations.
 Farhadi presented his credentials as Ambassador Permanent Representative of Afghanistan to the United Nations Secretary General Boutros Boutros Ghali on 30 April 1993.
 Even when the Taliban had taken control of most of Afghanistan, the government of Burhanuddin Rabbani continued to represent Afghanistan at the United Nations, with Farhadi as the UN Ambassador representing Afghanistan until the end of 2006.
-The Taliban, in spite of the strong support of Pakistan, never represented Afghanistan in the United Nations.
+The Taliban never represented Afghanistan in the United Nations.

 Since 1993, Farhâdi has served as Vice Chairman of the Committee on the Exercise of the Inalienable Rights of the Palestinian People at United Nations Headquarters in New York.
 Farhadi is known for his strong commitment to the Palestinian rights but has also acknowledged Israel's right to exist.

-After his period as diplomat, with American scholar Ibrahim Gamard, he translated into English all the quatrains of the Sufi Tajik poet Maulana Jalal ad-Din Rumi.
+After his period as diplomat, with American scholar Ibrahim Gamard, he translated into English all the quatrains of the Sufi Persian poet Maulana Jalal ad-Din Rumi.